NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Fetchfisher Brood Swarm.md

   - name: ""

   - name: "Shifting Mass"
     desc: "  Despite their size, the fetchfisher can shift their body between planes to allow it to fit through tight spaces and take cover behind small obstacles that would be enough to provide cover for a Medium creature.
 While Squeezing, they can move at their full Speed.
-When using the Take Cover action, they can take cover behind Large or larger objects, reducing their space down from 15 by 15 feet to as small as 5 by 5 feet as necessary."
+When using the [[undefined]] action, they can take cover behind Large or larger objects, reducing their space down from 15 by 15 feet to as small as 5 by 5 feet as necessary."

 abilities_mid:
   - name: ""